What are the Symptoms of a Bad Brake Booster?

 Knowing the symptoms of a bad brake booster can save you from vehicular accidents or costly car repairs.
 Brake boosters are an essential part of your car’s braking system, but what’s the big deal about them?

-Brake boosters reduce the effort you put into applying the brakes by applying force to the master cylinders, which dispenses the pressurized fluid that activates the brakes.
+Brake boosters reduce the effort you put into applying the brakes by applying force to the master cylinders, which dispense the pressurized fluid that activates the brakes.
 So you don’t want to drive around with a bad brake booster.
-Besides the damage to your car, it is very unsafe for you and other folks on the roads.
+Besides the damage to your car, it is very unsafe for you and others on the road.

-That is why the question “can I drive with a bad brake booster?” should never come up.
-Experts believe that paying attention to certain signs will save you from many issues that might arise from having a bad brake booster.
+That is why the question “Can I drive with a bad brake booster?” should never come up.
+Experts believe that paying attention to certain signs will help you avoid many issues that can arise from a bad brake booster.
 That said, once you notice any of the following signs, you most likely have a bad brake booster.

 What Are The Symptoms Of A Bad Brake Booster?